scholtzan/juggled/README.md

 # juggled - LED Juggling Ball

-> This project is still work in progress.

 This repository contains all the files and instructions for 3D printing and creating LED juggling balls that can be controlled via Bluetooth.

 todo: insert image